-The Department of Home Affairs makes provision within the Family Migration Stream of the Australian Government’s Migration Program, for Australian citizens and permanent residents to sponsor family members for migration to Australia.
+The Department of Home Affairs (DHA) (previously the Department of Immigration and Border Protection (DIBP)) makes provision within the Family Migration Stream of the Australian Government’s Migration Program, for Australian citizens and permanent residents to sponsor family members for migration to Australia.
 The most common family visas are those for sponsoring partners (spouse, defacto spouse and interdependent), children and parents.
 There are also provisions for sponsoring other family members and relations in specific circumstances.

 This Plain English Guide answers some of the more commonly asked questions on family migration, but remember, this is a complex area of migration legislation and you should seek specific and detailed advice before proceeding.

 What rights do Australian citizens and permanent residents have to bring relatives to live in Australia?

 Australian citizens and permanent residents do not have an absolute right to bring any relative to live in Australia.
 Even legally married spouses and dependent children must meet all the requirements for migration before they can come to Australia.
 The intended visa applicant and all of his/her family members AND the sponsor must meet a range of legal requirements before a visa can be obtained.

 Prior to commencing the process of sponsoring family members, it is important that you secure proper advice in order to ensure that the most appropriate and beneficial visa is applied for.
 This is particularly important where complex family relationships, previous marriages or previous sponsorships are an issue.
 Many of the problems that arise with Family Stream Visa applications can be avoided if proper advice is sought before proceeding with an application.
 In some cases, such advice may need to include advice on family law issues as well as migration issues.

 What options are available to sponsor my partner?